mm-zacharydavison/claudx/SPEC.md

 ## Configuration
 - [x] Can be configured to send metrics to destinations.
-- [x] Configuration can be local in the current directory, or in the home directory.
+- [x] Configuration can be local in the current directory where `claude` was invoked, or in the home directory.
-- [x] Search up to the `git` root to find a configuration file.
+- [x] Search up to the `git` root from the directory where `claude` was invoked to find a configuration file.

 ## Destinations
 - [x] Supports sending to multiple destinations.